brucemack/microlink/docs/el_supplement.md

 this document has been fully reviewed and/or endorsed by Jonathan, but I will credit him in some of the new sections below._

+_NOTE: Thanks also to Scott Miller (N1VG) who filled in a few details.
+Scott's firm (Agent Data Systems, Inc.) sells an interesting piece of EchoLink hardware called EchoBridge.
+Check it out._

 Notes like these may make it possible for others to start tinkering around in EchoLink space.
 If you do so, **please proceed with caution.** We all love EchoLink but none of us pay when we use it, so I can only assume that there are many volunteer hours going on behind the scenes.
 The last thing anyone needs is an accidental denial-of-service incident on the EL network.
 I